mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Component-Types.md

 Aside from the code being slightly shorter, notice that there are no keys.
 Indeed, when you are using free components you don't have to deal with keys at all - simply because the instances of the components are the ideal component identities.

 Notice also that when a new data item is added, the `Parent` component is updated.
 When children are implemented as managed components, every `Child` component is updated too (unless it protects itself by implementing the `shouldComponentUpdate` method, which, in real-life components, is notoriously difficult to implement properly).
 When children are implemented as free components, the `Child` components are not updated when the `Parent` component is  updated.
+This is a very important advantage of using free components.
+With managed components, the update propagates from the component that called `updateMe` through the entire component/element tree under that component.
+When, however, a free component is encountered, this propagation stops.

 ## Communication between Components
 Components encapsulate certain functionality but the power of components is when data or commands can be passed on to or invoked from outside - e.g. from other components.
-React established a pattern that communication between components is a one way street - from the parent to the child - and it is accomplished by the parent passing properties to the child.
-Mimbl's managed components follow this pattern.
-There are, however, drawbacks of this aproach and we already noticed some of them before:

-And this brings us to the conclusion of this unit, which can be summirized as following: free components take less code to write, don't require keys, don't require references and perform better.
+Mimbl's components - both managed and free - allow communication via regular object means, that is via property manipulation and method invocation.
+In this regard, there is only one difference between managed and free components: while the instance of a free component is immediately available (because it is created via `new`), the instance of the managed component is only available if a reference (`mim.Ref`) is used when the parent component renders the managed component.
+Since `mim.Ref` is a separate object, this can create some memory problems if a large number of managed components is used.

+## Component Hierarchies
+Building a class hierarchy is a perfect way to re-use functionality of existing classes and is one of the corner-stones of object-oriented programming.
+Mimbl embraces and encourages this practice by allowing building hierarchies of free components; managed components, however, are not suited very well to derive from one another.

+The primary reason why building hierarchies with managed components is difficult is that managed components rely on the `props` object, which is passed to the constructor and reference to which is kept in the instance variable `this.props`.
+When we want to derive one component from another it is quite possible that the sets of properties within the `props` object are very different between the base and the derived components.
+Since there is only one instance of `this.props`, all the properties from all the components comprizing the hierarchy should be present in the single `this.props` object.
+This is not impossible but might be quite difficult and cumbersome.

+The free components, on the other hand, are perfectly suited for deriving from one another.
+A constructor of a free component is free to accept any parameters the developer of the components sees fit and the only requirement is that it passes the required parameters to the base component class via the `super()` call.

+## Summary
+We could have concluded the unit this way:

+- Free components take less code to write.
+- Free components don't require references.
+- Free components don't require keys.
+- Free components can form component hierarchies.
+- Free components perform better.

+Free components, however, have a drawback too.
+This single drawback is the extra step of creating the instance of the free component and, probably, the necessity to keep it somewhere.
+Therefore, our recommendation is as follows:

+- Use free compoments whenever possible, especially when:
+  - you have collections of components, or
+  - you want to create component hierarchies, or
+  - your component has many pathways to be updated.
+- Use managed components only when a component is not intended to be updated frequently by the parent.
+- Use functional components only when the component doesn't have any internal state and when updates from the parent are infrequent.